Andyt-Nguyen/full_stack_youtube_scraper/README.md

 The goal of this project is to build a full stack application cloning youtube without using their API.
-Though users cannot upload their own videos they can search and view contents of the video as well as save and like videos.
+Though users cannot upload their own videos they can search and view contents of the video as well as save and like videos when they create an account.
 I did not use Youtube Api that they have built.
 I wanted to scrape content from a website as well as build my own authentication system.